smart-on-fhir/health-cards-dev-tools/SUPPORT.md

 issues before filing new issues to avoid duplicates.
 For new issues, file your bug or feature request as a new Issue.

-For help and questions about using this project, please contact msrhcv@microsoft.com.
+For help and questions about using this project, visit the [Discussions](https://github.com/microsoft/health-cards-validation-SDK/discussions) section, or contact msrhcv@microsoft.com.

 ## Microsoft Support Policy